 This course is part of the Professional Development Certificate in Management Consulting.
 For more information, click here.

-If you wish to register for an individual course without being admitted to the program, please contact us:
+If you wish to register for an individual course without being admitted to the program, please click here for registration instructions.

 Using a practical approach, this course covers the fundamental knowledge, methodologies, tools, techniques, and standards required for the professional management consultant, the five stages of the consulting process, as well as working as part of a consulting team.
 This course is valuable to anyone who wishes to deliver superior service to clients, or is considering pursuing the CMC designation.
 This is the keystone course for the Professional Development Certificate in Management Consulting.